MDS incarnation get lost after remove filesystem

 There may be ways to simplify it, though!

-#4 Updated by John Spray almost 3 years ago
+#4 Updated by John Spray about 3 years ago

 We only do objecter->set_client_incarnation(incarnation); in MDSRank::init (after we've been assigned an active role)